 Watch our video tutorials 👇🏻

-- Put all ingredients in a jar, bowl, or the bowl of a food processor.
+Put all ingredients in a jar, a bowl, or the bowl of a food processor.
+Add some olive oil and start to process.

-- You might want it thinner and I recommend adding a few teaspoons of water instead of more oil.
-So that it doesn't get too heavy.
+Vintage Kitchen tip: you might want a thinner sauce, and I recommend adding a few teaspoons of water instead of more oil.
+So it doesn't get too heavy.

 Storing it